wrh2/pyProcessor/report/report.md

 * Memory module
 * Arithmetic Logic Unit (ALU)

-These components make up a 5-stage unpipelined multi-cycle processor.
+These components were used to construct a 5-stage unpipelined multi-cycle processor.
 This means that it takes multiple cycles for an instruction to complete.
 Figure 1 depicts the organization of these components.
+The reason for this design choice had to do with the unrealistic constraints that a single-cycle processor would put on the memory and ALU.
+The architecture was not pipelined to eliminate the hardware overhead associated with hazards.
+Thus, these components compose a minimal solution for the ISA while still being able to handle the task of encryption.

 #### Stages